hway-git/hway-git/README.md

 ### About madderbughaha

-Homophonic pun, means "what the fuck about this bug" 😭.
+Homophonic pun, it's means "what the fuck is this shit bug". 😭

+As we know, github is the most popular for gays make friends's platform in the world. 🤪

 ### About Code